UNF0RM4TT3D/SciAdvAIOExtract/README.md

 Occultic;Nine profiles written by [itsrigs](https://github.com/itsrigs)

+You can contribute by submitting issues and pull requests.

+Other 5pb or MAGES.
+Visual Novels may also work, the profiles just need to be written.
+Feel free to open issues or pull requests for those too.

 To extract CPK files (Chaos;Head Noah, Robotics;Notes Elite and DaSH) an extra download of [CriPakTools.exe](https://github.com/esperknight/CriPakTools) is necessary.

 MPV is generally able to recognise the format on even unknown video and audio files (if run from terminal).
 So if you want to extract A/V MPV or other software capable of detecting media formats is strongly recommended.